JeschkeLab/autoDEER/README.md

  - Either install from source by cloning this git repository
  - Install from a prebuilt release on the right hand side

-Currently autoDEER is not published on any central repository such as pypi or conda.
-This will only happen after final publication.